matthewrfellows/Misc/neuraltuningdemo/README.md

 # neuraltuningdemo

-A Clojure library designed to ... well, that part is up to you.
+Clojure code for demoing very basic neural tuning in the context multi-sensory fusion.

 ## Usage

-FIXME
+See the examples.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Matthew Fellows

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.